Hahihula/another_pgp_tool/README.md

 - Simple, intuitive interface for PGP operations
 - Built with memory-safe Rust language
 - Open-source and fully auditable
+- App has "no memory".
+It does not store any data.
+Even switching tabs erases all form fields.

 ## Security